-Each team remains active within the City of La Porte and also provides their services for outside law enforcement agencies upon request.
+K-9 UnitThe K9 Unit remains active within the City of La Porte and also provides their services for outside law enforcement agencies upon request.
 The current K9 Unit is comprised of Patrol Officer Christopher Cargile and Malinois "Edo.”

 Since the 2009 start of La Porte Police Department’s (LPPD) K-9 program, the K-9 teams have remained quite active.
 Narcotic-related arrests and other patrol assistance endeavors have led the division to become an invaluable resource for the agency.
 In order to keep their skills honed, LPPD K-9 teams train regularly and attend the National Narcotic Detector Dog Association (NNDDA)’s conference each year.
-This year’s NNDDA conference was held in Amarillo, Texas.

 Among the 90 teams, La Porte Officer Barry Groaning and canine partner “Huligan”, placed 2nd overall.
-La Porte Officer Michael Harness and canine partner “Sylvester” took 8th overall giving LPPD two top ten finishes.
-Huligan was awarded the Bark, Bandit, Trooper for single best score of all K-9s over five years old.
-Finally, the LPPD received the first place, Top Team Award for the highest scoring pair of K-9 Teams from a single agency.
+La Porte Officer Michael Harness and canine partner “Sylvester” took 8th overall giving LPPD two top-ten finishes.
+Huligan was awarded the Bark, Bandit, Trooper for the single best score of all K-9s over five years old.
+Finally, the LPPD received first place, Top Team Award for the highest-scoring pair of K-9 Teams from a single agency.